 How Well-Designed Offices Affect Company Performance

 The modern commercial office is no longer just about supporting a company’s operations.
-As more and more studies show a correlation between employees’ happiness and their productivity, it is clear that the office space is one of the main tools for employers to support and elevate their employees’ well-being and, therefore, the company’s performance.
+Studies show a correlation between employees’ happiness and their productivity and it is clear that the office space is one of the main tools for employers to support and elevate their employees’ well-being and, therefore, the company’s performance.

 A workspace designed for employees’ well-being doesn’t mean foosball tables and expensive coffee machines (even though those don’t hurt).
 It means a space layout that takes into account the comfort and physical work settings of the company’s employees.
 Considering how the nuances of your company office affect your employees’ experience can help them stay more focused, creative, and better perform.